 INTRODUCTION TO CARRIER WEB

 OptiVLM (Vault Logistics Management) is a multi-module solution.
-See Table 1 OptiVLM Modules below.
-OptiVLM integrates with OptiSuite (OptiCash, OptiNet, and OptiVault) data to provide multi-user access to real-time updated information regarding currency inventory and orders as they move between financial institutions, central banks or other cash sources, and armored car networks.
+Refer to TABLE 1: OPTIVLM MODULES.
+OptiVLM integrates with OptiSuite (OptiCash, OptiNet, and OptiVault) data to provide multi-user access to real-time updated information regarding currency inventory and orders as they move between financial institutions, central banks or other cash sources, and armoured car networks.